medik8s/docs/remediation.md

 ## The Problem

-The traditional approach to recovery is... however this no longer applies when for objects that require at-most-one semantics like StatefulSets and RWO volumes.
-For that we need something different.
+A common approach to for providing high availabilty for Kubernetes is to run multiple copies of a service and starting replacements when any fail.
+However this approach cannot be applied for objects that require at-most-one semantics like StatefulSets and RWO volumes.
+Before we ask the scheduler to recover those kinds of resources elsewhere, we must be certain that the "old" location not only looks dead/down and not running them, but *is definitely* dead/down and not running them.

 ## Remediation

 At it's core, remediation (aka. fencing) turns a question _Can our peer cause data corruption?_ into an answer _no_ by isolating it both from incoming